tboerner13/ProfessionalWebpage/README.md

 05/01/25: Set up Database data in MongoDB, added styles for each bit of information being added through the database connection.
 I tried to style it by myself at first, but I used chatgpt to clean it up a little better than I could, and I think it looks really nice.

 05/02/25: Set up the contact form.
 I had to add bodyParser to the server.js because it needs to be parsed into json format to be able to be sent to mongoDB.
 Then I styled it.
 I had to rework the get and post methods within the controller to make sure that it was rendering the form properly, so it could be sent to the database.

+Overview/Features: This app works as a resume for me.
+It has my picture, a brief bio, my contact information, my education, my projects, and my skills.
+It also provides a contact page.

+Instructions for setting it up: install express, mongoose, ejs, dotenv, tailwindcss, @tailwindcss/cli, postcss, autoprefixer, nodemon, concurrently, and cors.
+Then make sure the DB configuration is to your mongoDB.
+Also fill create the database tables based on the schemas provided in each of the model files.
+Then change the information to fit for your profile.